 “Before the app, I mainly created 2D technical illustrations with pen & paper, or in AutoCAD.
 What separates Shapr3D from other tools, is that it is intuitive and easy to use.
 Additionally, it has most of the practical elements I need for my line of work.”

-I have a degree in civil engineering – so as a natural transition – I work on calculating the realization of civil engineering works.
+Thierry graduated with a degree in civil engineering and soon thereafter began working with a company calculating civil engineering works.
 Specifically, the realization of underground projects.
-On top of this, I am a member of a professional committee that advises on hygiene, safety and working conditions of projects.
+He is also a member of a professional committee that advises on the hygiene, safety and working conditions of projects.

-Now that I have a realistic version of the model, I’d like to go and animate it.
-Give the viewer an even better understanding of how my construct will work.
+Now that he’s got a realistic version of the model, he’ll go and animate it, to give his collaborators an even better understanding of how the boring machine will work.

 Like the article?
 Spread the word by sharing

-Learn how a car parts designer is using Shapr3d for client communication and manufacturing
+Learn how a car parts designer uses Shapr3d for client communication and manufacturing